July 30, 2025

 Perhaps no one truly hears footsteps.
 Perhaps no shadow really moves.
 But the very fact that this story is still told today – at the edge of a guided tour, over a glass of wine, in a quiet hour – shows that Hallstatt has not forgotten.

 The restless miner stands for what lies beneath the surface.
-In the rock, in history, in the soul of the place.
-And those who listen closely can still sense him today – not as a haunting, but as memory.
-A memory Hallstatt cannot let go of.
-And that is as it should be.
+In the rock, in the history, in the soul of the place.
+And if you listen carefully, you can still feel him today – not as a ghost, but as a memory.
+A memory that Hallstatt will not let go of.
+And that is a good thing.